Brief for entry stage of competition

 See below for further notes about the compulsory ingredients and the rules of the competition.

-Selected entrants will be invited to attend the semi-finals on Saturday 21st September at Exeter College, where they will be asked to prepare their proposed menus for the judges in one and a half hours.
-The judges will then select a number of finalists who will be invited to return for the final on Tuesday 22nd October.
+Selected entrants will be invited to attend the semi-final on a Saturday in September at Exeter College, where they will be asked to prepare their proposed menus for four people in one and a half hours.
+The judges will then select a number of finalists who will be invited to return for the final in late October (weekday).

 Upon receiving their mystery boxes, finalists will have 30 minutes to draw up their three-course menu and will be asked to provide the judges with the name of their three chosen dishes before cooking begins.
 Basic reference recipes can be referred to during the 30 minutes of preparation time.